DECEMBER 5-9, 2023

 Executive Committee

-Carlos L. Arteaga, UT Southwestern, Harold C. Simmons Cancer Center, Dallas, TX, Co-Director
+Carlos L. Arteaga, MD, UT Southwestern, Harold C. Simmons Cancer Center, Dallas, TX, Co-Director

-Mark Bonnen, UT Health San Antonio MD Anderson Cancer Center, San Antonio, TX
+Virginia G. Kaklamani, MD, UT Health San Antonio Mays Cancer Center, San Antonio, TX, Co-Director

-Margaret Foti, American Association for Cancer Research, Philadelphia, PA
+Margaret Foti, PhD, MD (hc), American Association for Cancer Research, Philadelphia, PA

-Kate Lathrop, UT Health San Antonio MD Anderson Cancer Center, San Antonio, TX (ex-officio)
+Kate Lathrop, MD, UT Health San Antonio Mays Cancer Center, San Antonio, TX (ex-officio)

 Dean Post, American Association for Cancer Research, Philadelphia, PA (ex-officio)